Pupil Premium Policy

 - Quality First Teaching is Key.
 However if a pupil has been identified as underachieving, or possibly having special educational needs, they will be closely monitored by teaching staff in order to gauge their level of learning and possible difficulties.
 Parents will be informed fully of every stage of their child’s development and the circumstances under which they are being monitored.
 They are encouraged to share information and knowledge with the school.

-- In the 2016 to 2017 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years: £1320
+- This financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years: £1320

 - Through wise use of this additional funding we are fully committed to ensuring that the individual needs of each entitled child are met.
 As a result of the additional funding, these children will make better progress and achieve higher standards that would have been likely without it.